qosf/qosf.org/qosf.org/archive/mentorship_cohort_7.md

 ## Quantum Mentorship Program Cohort 7 Project Showcase

-This is a showcase of all the projects created during the third cohort of our Quantum Computing Mentorship Program.
+This is a showcase of all the projects created during the seventh cohort of our Quantum Computing Mentorship Program.
 Mentees and mentors worked on a open-source project, with the support of a community of like-minded people from all around the world.
 In total, there were 24 projects completed!

 ---